sarathlal/sarathlal.github.io/_posts/2025-1-7-wordpress-update-meta-cache-usage-guide.md

 ---
 layout: post
-title:  Understanding `update_meta_cache` in WordPress - When to Use It, When Not to, and Its Impact on Database Queries
+title:  Understanding 'update_meta_cache' in WordPress - When to Use It, When Not to, and Its Impact on Database Queries
 description: Learn everything about WordPress's update_meta_cache function, including when to use it, when to avoid it, its impact on database queries, and performance tips for efficient metadata handling.
 tags:
   - WordPress
+  - WordPress Optimization
 ---

-##

 In WordPress development, optimizing database queries is crucial for building scalable and efficient websites.
 One commonly overlooked function that plays a role in performance optimization is `update_meta_cache`.
 This article provides a deep dive into what `update_meta_cache` does, when to use it, when to avoid it, and its impact on database queries.